The Albatross

 I like to think you don’t forget.

-These lines express a desperate hope for connection, a longing for a past that is slipping away.
-They serve as a poignant reminder of the power of memory and the pain of loss.
+These lines express a desperate hope for connection, a yearning for a past that is visibly slipping away.
+They serve as a poignant reminder of the enduring power of memory and the quiet pain of loss that can reside within the most intimate bonds.

-“The Albatross” is a quietly powerful poem that resonates long after the final line.
-It is a testament to Kate Bass’s skill as a poet and her ability to capture the complexities of human emotion with grace and sensitivity.
+“The Albatross” by Kate Bass is a quietly powerful poem that resonates deeply with readers long after the final line.
+Through its masterful use of imagery, symbolism, and subtle poetic devices, the poem offers a profound glimpse into the complexities of human emotion and the silent struggles within relationships.
+It stands as a testament to Kate Bass’s skill as a poet and her remarkable ability to capture the nuances of the human heart with grace, sensitivity, and enduring impact.